Human rights

 Determining our key risks

 We conduct human rights assessments to understand our potential and actual human rights risks and impacts in our operations and value chain.
-In 2021 we refreshed the definition of our salient human rights risks through a corporate-wide human rights assessment, conducted by external experts using the UN Guiding Principles on Business and Human Rights framework:
+In 2021 we refreshed the definition of our salient human rights risks through a corporate-wide human rights assessment, conducted by external experts using the UN Guiding Principles on Business and Human Rights framework.
+This assessment also informed our 2024 double materiality assessment, reconfirming the materiality of our five prioritised human rights issues:

 Our prioritised salient human rights impacts are: